AP news guide: Nov. 6 general election in Kentucky

 3rd CONGRESSIONAL DISTRICT

-Most political observers see Kentucky's 3rd Congressional district in Louisville as a safe Democratic seat, with Rep. John Yarmuth as the state's lone voice of dissent among Kentucky's GOP-dominated delegation.
-But Vickie Yates Glisson surprised people in January when she resigned as secretary of the Kentucky Cabinet for Health and Family Services to challenge Yarmuth.
-Glisson has tried to make the race about health care, criticizing Yarmuth for supporting a single-payer system.
-Yarmuth has focused on fighting "scandals" in Washington and Frankfort, Kentucky's capital city.
+Democratic Rep. John Yarmuth will remain the state's lone voice of dissent among Kentucky's GOP-dominated delegation.
+Vickie Yates Glisson surprised people in January when she resigned as secretary of the Kentucky Cabinet for Health and Family Services to challenge Yarmuth.
+But Yarmuth easily won the race with 62 percent of the vote in the heavily Democratic district.

-Libertarian Gregory Boles is also on the ballot, running on a platform of legalizing drugs and abolishing the Department of Education, according to his Facebook page.

 TEACHERS REVOLT